logological/logological.org/content/pages/keysigning.md

-E-mail your public key to me, Tristan Miller, at [miller@ukp.informatik.tu-darmstadt.de](mailto:miller@ukp.informatik.tu-darmstadt.de) as soon as possible, but in any event before 16:00 on Wednesday, 7 September.
+E-mail your public key to me, Tristan Miller, at [miller@ukp.informatik.tu-darmstadt.de](mailto:miller@ukp.informatik.tu-darmstadt.de) as soon as possible, but in any event **before 16:00 on Wednesday, 7 September**.
 To do this with GnuPG, use the following command:

     $ gpg --armor --export MY_KEY_ID > MY_KEY_ID.asc